Hand's pointing where to sign documents

 • Permits and licenses: Determine the permits, licenses, and certifications required to legally operate your business.
 This can include general business licenses, industry-specific permits, health permits, zoning permits, and more.

-• Tax obligations: Understand and fulfill your tax obligations.
+• Tax obligations: Understand and fulfil your tax obligations.
 Obtain an Employer Identification Number (EIN) from the tax authorities if needed (typically if you plan to hire employees).
 Familiarize yourself with local, state, and federal tax laws, including sales tax, income tax, payroll tax, and any other applicable taxes.

 • Financing: Determine how you will finance your business.
 This could involve personal savings, loans from banks or financial institutions, investors, crowdfunding, or other sources of capital.
 Create a financial plan to estimate your startup and ongoing expenses, revenue projections, and cash flow.